David Farrar (blogger): Career

-Farrar manages his own market research company Curia.
+In 2004, Farrar founded Curia Market Research.
+It regularly conducts nationally representative New Zealand opinion polling.
+Farrar was involved in the development of the New Zealand Political Polling Code.

 Farrar is a member of the Market Research Society of New Zealand.

-Farrar was vice-president of the Internet Society of New Zealand, InternetNZ and formerly a director of New Zealand Domain Name Registry Ltd (.nz Registry Services), and is a frequent commentator in both broadcast and print media on Internet issues.
+He was vice-president of the Internet Society of New Zealand, InternetNZ and formerly a director of New Zealand Domain Name Registry Ltd (.nz Registry Services), and is a frequent commentator in both broadcast and print media on Internet issues.

 Previously Farrar worked as a staff member of the Leader of the Opposition (1999–2004), a staff member at National Party Head Office (1999 and 2004), a staff member in Ministerial Services under Jim Bolger (1996–1997) and in the Prime Minister's Office under Jenny Shipley (1997–1999).

 Farrar wrote weekly columns for the National Business Review and the iPredict futures site, and is an occasional commentator on Radio New Zealand and Newstalk ZB.

 The New Zealand Listener 2009 Power List named Farrar the fourth most powerful person in the New Zealand media, saying "Kiwiblog has become part of the daily routine for Beltway insiders and others with an interest in politics and public policy."